gamblevore/jeebox/README.md

 # Notes

 Jeebox has a C-API and a C++ API.
 The C++ version is better, because you can "just use it".
 The C-API requires you to do memory-management, which is verbose and error-prone.
 But useful if you are writing a Jeebox binding for another language (python/ruby/etc).
 Jeebox can compile for 64-bit or 32-bit environments.
+Tested on OS X, and Ubuntu Linux.

 Jeebox is single-threaded right now.